upendarpenmetcha/hackathons/jntu-march-2018/Readme.md

 ### 1.3 Evaluation Criteria:

-Submit the EDA and your solution as a course: 25 points Perform prediction of "btc_market_price" on the dataset using regression: 40 points Submit to GitHub: 10 points
+* Submit the EDA and your solution as a course: 25 points
+* Perform prediction of "btc_market_price" on the dataset using regression: 40 points
+* Submit to GitHub: 10 points
-5 cell format : 20 points + 5 points for Unit testing block
+* 5 cell format : 20 points + 5 points for Unit testing block
-Level : EDA-Easy, Prediction-Medium
+* Level : EDA-Easy, Prediction-Medium

 ### 1.4 Naming Convention:

-Name your Jupyter notebook file as YourTeamID_Bit_Coin  (replace YourTeamID with the ID provided to your team)
+Name your Jupyter notebook file as : 	 YourTeamID_Bit_Coin (replace "YourTeamID" with the ID provided to your team)

 ## 2.0 Alpha Solutions Fraud Detection